-Samsung releases Dez Bryant Galaxy Note 8 ad with bad timing
+Samsung releases Dez Bryant Galaxy Note 8 ad to bad timing

 It's all fun and games.
 Save for the fact that just as this ad was released, the Cowboys were the buck-toothed snails, slowly getting trampled upon by the Denver Broncos.

-The Cowboys lost 42-17.
-Yes, Bryant had seven catches for 59 yards.
+Sure, Bryant had seven catches for 59 yards and a touchdown.
+But the Cowboys lost 42-17.

 I checked Bryant's Twitter account to see whether he'd perhaps posted a charming S Pen doodle about the Broncos cornerbacks.
 Oddly, there was nothing.

-The Cowboys play the Redskins on October 29.
-I wonder what the doodles will be like after that.
+Dallas plays Washington on Oct.
+29. I wonder what the doodles will be like after that.

 Discuss: Samsung releases Dez Bryant Galaxy Note 8...